 Below, you will find a thorough presentation of all cases related to modern slavery in the fishing industry, listed by country:

-In May 2014, a group of 28 African immigrants (24 from Sierra Leone and the rest from Ghana), were found to be held in slavery on a Chinese fishing vessel of the coast of Uruguay for 7 months during which they have never been paid.
+In May 2014, a group of 28 African immigrants (24 from Sierra Leone and the rest from Ghana), were found to be held as slaves on a Chinese fishing vessel off the coast of Uruguay for 7 months during which they were never been paid.
 Not only they have been forced to work but they have also been abused.
-Doctors examined them and confirmed that they had wounds and scars which were a proof of having being beaten as well as 20 of them had early symptoms of malaria and possibly tuberculosis so they were hospitalized for a week to Uruguayan hospitals to get treated.
+Doctors examined them and confirmed that they had wounds and scars which were a proof of having been beaten while 20 of them had early symptoms of malaria and possibly tuberculosis so they were hospitalized for a weekly treatment in Uruguayan hospitals.
 The victims said that food has been withheld from them and that even when someone was getting sick, he was not allowed to sleep.
 They basically survived on daily small portions of rice and they even had to drink ocean water while the Chinese were drinking fresh water.5

-This case has been first published and thoroughly investigated by the Associated Press in which’s report4 has been stated that “with no legal standing on U.S. soil, the men are at the mercy of their American captains on American-flagged, American-owned vessels.” thus they had little legal recourse in these areas, and they have being detained on boats where U.S. Customs and Border Protection requires captains to hold the men’s passports.
-This normally goes against federal human trafficking laws which are saying that bosses who possess workers’ identification documents can face up to five years in prison.
+The case of Hawaii was first published and thoroughly investigated by the Associated Press whose report stated that4 “with no legal standing on U.S. soil, the men are at the mercy of their American captains on American-flagged, American-owned vessels.” thus they had little legal recourse in these areas, and they have been detained on boats where U.S. Customs and Border Protection requires captains to hold the men’s passports.
+This normally goes against federal human trafficking laws which state that bosses who possess workers’ identification documents can face up to five years in prison.

 (The following information is a summary of AP’s report4 unless stated another source)

 Meanwhile Hawaii’s fishing industry is one of the most tightly regulated for catch limits and sustainability, attracting companies proudly so called ocean-friendly.
-In addition, the former President of the United Stated Barack Obama expanded protections in Hawaii by creating in August 2016 the world’s largest marine preserve but apparently, he failed to address working conditions.
+In addition, the former President of the United Stated Barack Obama extended protections in Hawaii by creating in August 2016 the world’s largest marine reserve but apparently, he failed to address working conditions.

 In March 2016 a number of 700 foreign men from impoverished Southeast Asian and Pacific nations were found to work in a fishing fleet without visas.
 These men were living in degraded conditions on some boats, forced to use buckets instead of toilets, suffering running sores from bed bugs and sometimes lacking sufficient food.
 They typically sign two-three-year renewable contracts, and the ones who extend them repeatedly can stay up to a decade on boats with five to six men each.
 One boat’s schedule looked like this: Work from 8 a.m. to 3 p.m., break two hours for lunch and rest.
 Work from 5 p.m. to 6 a.m., eat and sleep again.
 Start a new shift at 8 a.m.
 The recruitment: When boat owners need crew, they pay brokers abroad or in Honolulu to bring the men from overseas — mostly from Indonesia, the Philippines, Vietnam and the tiny Pacific island nation of Kiribati.